sodapeng/Frontend-UI-Project/README.md

 # Frontend-UI-Project
-##### This repository contains projects of Course w of Coursera Specialization course - "Full Stack Web Development by The Hong Kong University of Science and Technology
+##### This repository contains projects of Course 2 of Coursera Specialization course - "Full Stack Web Development by The Hong Kong University of Science and Technology
-### Course2: Front-End Web UI Frameworks and Tools: Bootstrap 4
+### Course: Front-End Web UI Frameworks and Tools: Bootstrap 4
 Course Website: https://www.coursera.org/learn/bootstrap-4

 This project build a website greatly used bootstrap framework, which is called Confusion.